sjtalkar/power-bi-functional-programming/README.md

 # power-bi-functional-programming
-This is a public repository to share solutions developed for clients using Python or advanced Power Query
+This is a public repository to share solutions developed for clients using Python or advanced M Query ( Power Query )